Friday, February 28, 2025

 One of them must have done something because she felt the impact through her feet as Ben hit the ground.
 Then they were all running, Gaunt in the lead and Armor and Tempest slogging along at the back.

 They broke into a clearing, and there was Goblin: short, wiry, with teeth like a shark exposed in a very wide grin.
 It was the combination of that mouth and the notably green tinge to their skin that gave them their name; their actual name was Vic.
-"Here," he said.
+"Here," they said.
 "Give me my box."

 "Spread out," said Nightfall, and the world went black.